-Students are required to complete the Preceptor and Site Selection Checklist as a guide in selecting preceptors (Appendix D), which is based on the Program's Policies and Procedures for Supervised Experiential Learning Sites (Appendix C).
-Upon approval, the program director will pursue affiliation agreements with the preceptor and site and obtain resumes, CVs, copies of professional credentials, and Preceptor Qualification forms (Appendix E).
-Affiliation agreements will be signed by the program director and the site's representative.
+Students are required to request that the preceptor or site complete the Preceptor and Site Selection Checklist as a guide in selecting preceptors and/or sites (Appendix D), which is based on the Program's Policies and Procedures for Supervised Experiential Learning Sites (Appendix C).
+Upon approval, the program director will pursue affiliation agreements with the preceptor or site and obtain copies of professional credentials and resume/curriculum vitae (CV) or Preceptor Qualification form (Appendix E) from the primary preceptor.
+Affiliation agreements will be signed by the Chair of the Family and Consumer Sciences Department or Dean of the College of Arts and Sciences as well as the site's representative.